nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > Use case ends

 #### Use case: Autocomplete words that user is typing
-Use case ID: UC21 Autocomplete words that user is typing
+Use case ID: UC21 Autocomplete words that user is typing<br />
-Actor: User
+Actor: User<br />
-Precondition: User has opened the application
+Precondition: User has opened the application<br />

 **MSS**

-1. User is in the midst of typing a command and request for an autocomplete option.
+1. User is in the midst of typing a command and request for an autocomplete option
-2. System searches through a dictionary and completes the command if there is a single term found.
+2. System searches through a dictionary and completes the command if there is a single term found<br />
-Use case ends.
+Use case ends

 **Extensions**